-Are you stuck in a cycle of short naps with your baby and can’t see to work out how to get out of it?
+Are you stuck in a cycle of short naps with your baby and can’t see how to get them taking longer naps?
+It is so common to worry about your baby’s nap length.
+I get it, I’ve been there.
 Short naps are the worst because they can leave your baby tired and needing a nap way sooner than normal.
 And because your baby is getting overtired it becomes a vicious cycle you can’t seem to get out of.

 When I talk about short naps I am meaning anything under 1 hour.
-A 1 hour nap, although still on the shorter side, is deemed restorative because your baby has been able to sleep over one full sleep cycle.
-Babies who are 4 months old, and sometimes even 5 months, may still be learning how to lengthen their naps.
-But if your baby is over 6 months old and still struggling with those dreaded short naps you should definitely be working on how to improve them.
+A 1-hour long nap, although still on the shorter side, is deemed restorative because your baby has been able to sleep over one full sleep cycle.
+Younger babies, who are 4 months old, and sometimes even 5 months, may still be learning how to lengthen their naps.
+But if your baby is over 6 months of age and still struggling with those dreaded short naps you should definitely be working on how to improve them.

-The first thing to do if you are living in the land of short naps, is to go through a checklist of all the different reason they can happen and fix the one’s you think could be causing short naps in your household.
+The first thing to do to help extend your baby’s naps, if you are living in the land of short naps, is to go through a checklist of many different reasons they can happen and fix the ones you think could be causing your baby’s short naps.

 This is one of the most common reasons a baby has short naps.
-If they aren’t falling asleep independently at the start of a nap they wake up wanting the same thing that helped them fall asleep to begin with (rocking, nursing, holding) to get them back to sleep after a sleep cycle.
+Nap routines are important, but I often find short nappers have something in their nap routine that is causing them to fall asleep before being put in the crib.
+If they aren’t falling asleep independently at the end of their bedtime routine, they wake up wanting the same thing that helped them fall asleep at the start of nap time.
+What this means is they will have a hard time connecting sleep cycles themselves.

 This one somewhat feeds into overtiredness as well.
-If your baby is being put down to nap at a time that is not inline with their biological rhythms this can affect their ability to fall asleep and stay asleep and have a nice long restorative nap.
+If your baby is being put down for their nap at a time that is not in line with their circadian rhythms, this can affect their ability to fall asleep and stay asleep and have a nice long restorative sleep.
+Make sure their sleep schedule is appropriate for their age, that your baby’s wake windows aren’t too long.
+As an example, a 6 month baby really can’t stay awake longer than 2.5 hours before a nap.
+You can balance your knowledge of a baby’s general wake windows with sleepy cues, to put them down at their sweet spot.
+A short napper can often become a longer one when on the right sleep schedule.

-If you have tried to fix the suggestions above and saw no improvement, or have determined that a sleep association is the culprit, then sleep training is likely in your future.
-If you would like help with the sleep training, please feel free to reach out and I can help by customizing a sleep plan that works for your family and your baby.
+If you have tried to fix the suggestions above and saw no improvement, or have determined that a sleep association is the culprit, then deciding on a sleep training method is likely in your future.
+If you feel like nap training, or sleep training overall, is the best thing for your family, please feel free to reach out and I can help by customizing a sleep plan that works for your family and your baby’s sleep.
 I have packages to suit all needs and budgets.
 If you are unsure whether hiring a Child Sleep Consultant is the right move for you, check this article out.
 Good luck!